Crestview Battery On Law Enforcement Attorneys

-The first step is to bring your arrest report with you to your meeting with me.
-One angle I will be looking for is whether the State can prove that you knew the person was a police officer, firefighter, EMT, or protected official.
+The first step is to bring your arrest report with you to your meeting with us.
+One angle we will be looking for is whether the State can prove that you knew the person was a police officer, firefighter, EMT, or protected official.
 If the State can’t prove that, we can move to dismiss the case.

-Here are some questions that I will press the State to answer:
+Here are some questions that we will press the State to answer:

 - Was the person claiming to be an officer in uniform or was he/she in plain clothes?

 - Were they in a marked patrol car with law enforcement insignia, lights, siren, etc?

 - Did he/she identify themselves as a police officer?